victorandradeap/api-photo-storage/README.md

 # API Photo Storage
-This is an API to storage and delivery photos.
+This is an API to storage photos.

 - Spring Boot
 - thumbor.